Machine Robo Mugenbine: Mugen Alphabet Robot Gattai series (ムゲン合体シリーズ)

 The Mugen Gattai series continued as more variations of Mugenbine were released, though the figures became simpler, and did away with machine modes.
 Instead of English letters, these figures were themed after katakana instead.
 They generally included official combinations with the larger Mugen Engine figures released at the time.

 1 Spit Cobra is the only Mugenbine figure to include spring-launched missiles.

 Another set was released that included three new Mugenroids recolored in translucent plastic.
 Spark Roid, Quick Roid, and Rush Roid came with only a few bine parts that acted as weaponry, or provided torso and head attachments to combine into Roid General 3.

-Mugen Base series (ムゲンベースシリーズ)
+Mugen Gattai Base robot series (ムゲンベースシリーズ)

 Part of the Mugen Gattai series, these deluxe sized sets were released with Turboroids (ターボロイド) and along with animal, machine, and robot modes, also formed bases for the smaller Turoboid machines to use.
 Their bine parts also combine to form larger, big machine modes that the smaller machines can ride in.
 They're known for their large box components that form the bulk of their modes.
 Part of their design is to allow fans who want to build gigantic robots from their sets to accomplish them easier, as such all base figures come with an extra head for this purpose.